-Contraindications.
-Patients with hypersensitivity to proteins derived from Escherichia coli or to any component of ANK.
+Contraindications.- Patients with hypersensitivity to proteins of Escherichia coli or any component of ANK.
+Severe renal insufficiency (clearance <30 ml/minute).
 Chronic or active infection.
-Its use in combination with TNF inhibitors is not recommended.
-The administration of live vaccines is not recommended.
+Not recommended in combination with TNF inhibitors.
+Administration of live vaccines is not recommended.
 Its safety in pregnancy and breastfeeding has not been established, nor has its safety in patients with lymphoma, lymphoproliferative diseases or solid tumors (Furst, 2005).